vegardit/bash-funk/modules/strings.md

         Prints additional information during command execution.

 Examples:
-$ str-matches A
+$ -str-matches A

-$ str-matches A A B
+$ -str-matches A A B
 A
-$ str-matches -v A A B
+$ -str-matches -v A A B
 match: A
 no match: B
-$ str-matches -a A A B
+$ -str-matches -a A A B
 A
-$ str-matches -v -a A A B
+$ -str-matches -v -a A A B
 match: A
 no match: B
 ```